mje113/couchbase-jruby-client/README.md

 Please consider this project a very incomplete "alpha" version at best.
 I'm getting close to full coverage, though there are still some missing features.
 In fact, as I've gotten more familiar with the differences between the native ruby api and the java, there are definitely some features that don't make sense to implement.

 Ultimately hoping to get to 100% support of the couchbase-ruby-model gem.

-## Usage (Copied from couchbase-ruby-client)
+## Usage

+See https://github.com/couchbase/couchbase-ruby-client for usage instructions as they are largely the same.
+Important bits copied below:

 First of all you need to load library: